CrossRef/event-data-user-guide/docs/service/query-api.md

     http://query.eventdata.crossref.org/events?rows=10&filter=source:twitter&from-update-date:2017-02-02

-**Events are only edited in exceptional circumstances** and the Query API will usually send an empty reply, confirming that you don't need to update your data.
+**We only edit Events when we absolutely need to** and the Query API will usually send an empty reply, confirming that you don't need to update your data.
 If it does, you should over-write your stored Events with the new ones.

 **If you retrieve Events and store them, you should regularly check up to see if they have been updated.** We don't anticipate this will happen very often, but when it does happen, it is important that you stay up-to-date.
 See the Best Practice section for guidance.